sinaru/rapidflow/README.md

 RapidFlow continues running even when errors occur, instead of stopping the entire pipeline.

-When an item encounters an error at any stage, RapidFlow captures that error and immediately moves the item to the final results—skipping all remaining stages for that particular item.
+When an item encounters an error at any stage, RapidFlow captures that error and moves the item to the final results—skipping all remaining stages for that particular item.

 Each result comes as a pair: `[data, error]`.